pnpm/pnpm.io/docs/using-changesets.md

 ### Bumb up packages

-The action will detect when changesets files arrives in the `main` branch, the action will open a new PR listing all the packages will be bump up.
-Once is merged the packages will be updated and you can decide whether publising or not by adding the `publish` property.
+The action will detect when changeset files arrive in the `main` branch, the action will open a new PR listing all the packages with bumped versions.
+Once merged, the packages will be updated and you can decide whether to publish or not by adding the `publish` property.

 ### Publishing